ualiangzhang/semantic_rl/README.md

 To reproduce the results from our paper:

-1. **(Optional) Use existing checkpoints**: We have provided pre-trained checkpoints for all 4 environments in this repository under `train_procgen/checkpoints/`.
+1. **(Optional) Use existing checkpoints**: We have provided pre-trained checkpoints for Ninja, FruitBot, and Jumper (random seed 2021) in this repository under `train_procgen/checkpoints/`.
 You can skip training and directly run the visualization scripts.
 Otherwise, **train models** using the commands above.
 2. **Generate visualizations** using the provided scripts
 3. **Analyze results** using the interactive tools